help-me-mom/ng-mocks/README.md

 Nevertheless, if we count lines of mocked declarations we see that there are a lot of them, and looks like here might be dozens more for big components.
 Also, what happens if someone deletes `AppSearchModule` from `AppBaseModule`?
-Doesn't look like the test will fail due to the missed dependency.
+Doesn't look like a test will fail due to the missed dependency.

 Right, we need a tool that would extract declarations of the module `AppBaseComponent` belongs to, and mock them like the code above.
-Then, if someone deletes `AppSearchModule` the test fails too.
+Then, if someone deletes `AppSearchModule` a test fails too.

 [`ngMocks.guts`](#ngmocks) is the tool for that.
 Its first argument accepts things we want to test (avoid mocking) and